 Our pooling model also eliminates the direct financial and indirect reputational risks of one-way platforms including the higher environmental impacts associated with single use packaging over its life time.
 We expect the concerns to increase as consumers’ expectations rise and government regulation advances.

-Sustainability Review assurance by a third party confirmed that the Brambles Group achieved the following environmental benefits in FY15:
+Sustainability Review assurance by a third party confirmed that Brambles achieved the following environmental benefits in FY19:

-- Customers use of pooled pallets saved at least 1.38 million trees and at least 11,000 ML of water.
+- Customers use of pooled pallets saved at least 1.7 million trees and at least 2,885 megalitres of water.

 Each year, Brambles listens to feedback from our stakeholders to determine the sustainability issues that are material to them.
 Environmental impacts and benefits (particularly in customers’ supply chains) and product innovation were ranked as two of our material sustainability topics in FY15.